 - Lease complexity: Commercial leases are much more complex, with a wide range of expenses being paid for by the tenant and landlord, respectively.
 It’s important to closely review all terms and conditions of any existing and new leases put in place.

 - Legal Considerations: You’ll need to be aware of zoning requirements, code compliance, existing contracts with current tenants, and other legal issues.
 Usually, it’s wise to hire a real estate lawyer.

 - Administration: All the responsibilities for the property, most of which you avoided when you leased, are yours as the owner.
 You need to be prepared to meet these obligations, financially and otherwise.

-Preparing your investment in light of these factors positions you well, as a business owner or commercial real estate investor, for loan approval.
-Your financial documents need to be thorough and up-to-date, of course, but having an awareness of the other facets of commercial real estate ownership helps show your ability to manage the investment.
+Preparing your investment in light of these factors positions you well, as a business owner or commercial property investor, for loan approval.
+Your financial documents need to be thorough and up-to-date, of course, but having an awareness of the other facets of commercial property ownership helps show your ability to manage the investment.

 Start Your Journey Home